 A little moisture at a construction site can turn into a big problem.
-Not only does moisture cause project delays, it also invites the growth and spread of mold spores that can compromise a building’s structural integrity and the health of its occupants.
+Not only does moisture cause project delays, but it also invites the growth and spread of mold spores that can compromise a building’s structural integrity and the health of its occupants.
 To combat the persistently damp conditions during the winter, contractors look to construction drying solutions to stay on track, save costs and ensure that mold does not thrive within the building materials.

 Mold Growth on Construction Sites

 Mold spores are everywhere.
-They enter through building openings or attach themselves to clothes, shoes and construction materials.
+They enter through building openings or attach themselves to clothes, shoes, and construction materials.
 When a spore lands on a food source or a food source become wet, it creates an enzyme solution that uses moisture to dissolve the food, creating a nutrient-dense broth.
 This broth promotes germination and the formation of hyphae, root-like filaments coated with the same enzyme solution.
-In as little as 48 hours, hyphae can become thick, penetrate a material and form protective barrier, or mycelium, keeping a surface moist even if the air is dry.
+In as little as 48 hours, hyphae can become thick, penetrate a material, and form a protective barrier, or mycelium, keeping a surface moist even if the air is dry.
 The mold then grows conidia, which produces and releases mold spores into the air.

 When building materials are damp, it is not enough to maintain relative humidity levels at or below 60 percent.
 Such a situation requires the use of construction drying solutions that combine air movement and relative humidity levels of about 30 percent for several days.
 Because reactive measures can significantly delay a project, contractors experience the greatest success when they proactively prevent mold growth from the start using temporary climate control equipment.